 Oregonians can better protect their financial future by considering long-term care insurance.
-Because of increasing healthcare costs, LTC insurance offers financial savings against fees associated with assisted living facilities, nursing homes, and home-based care.
+Because of increasing healthcare costs, long-term care insurance offers financial savings against fees associated with assisted living facilities, nursing homes, and home-based care.

 LTC coverage covers long-term support services that are not covered by Medicare or other health insurance plans.
 Oregon’s specific legislation and cost considerations help determine available insurance coverage options.